 3/27/2021 - The chart below shows "excess deaths" in the USA are far FAR FAR

-But in 2018 there were no economic lockdowns, no mask mandates, and in 2021
+But in 2018 there were no economic lockdowns, no mask mandates, people did not

 Chart below shows zero children ever died of Covid-19 in California as of 5/14/2020.
 From https://downloads.aap.org/AAP/PDF/COVID-19 State-Level Data Report 5.14.20.pdf Later there were 2 deaths where there were MASSIVE and HORRIBLE pre-existing conditions and the parents ignored the dehydration in their children too long and didn't take them to the hospital to get a fluid IV to save their lives.
 I would argue this is child neglect, and not due to Covid-19, but when we are talking about statistically ZERO children it isn't worth arguing about.
 The point here is if your child is healthy, there is no way, shape or form of any concept to think they can die of Covid, because IT JUST DOES NOT OCCUR.
 And this is GREAT NEWS, what kind of sociopathic monster wants children to die, or parents to worry?
 Because parents DO NOT NEED TO WORRY.
 Also see article about how fewer Children died TOTAL during the pandemic: https://time.com/5929751/childhood-mortality-2020-covid-19/ "Fewer Children Died in 2020, Despite the Pandemic.
 Experts Are Trying to Figure Out Why".
 BrianW typing here: it seems pretty clear why.
 Covid-19 simply doesn't kill healthy children, period, end of story.
 Meanwhile keeping children out of streets, quarantined away saves their lives.
 It might destroy their psychological well being, but locking them away saves their lives.
 It creates a very interesting moral dilemma: should you always do what is physically safest, even if it damages other things like "fun", or "the economy" or "mental health"?